-ANTH-2220 - Introduction to Archaeology - (4.00 Credit hours)
+ANTH-2220 - Introduction to Archaeology - 4.00 credit hours

 This course is an introduction to the techniques, methods, and theories that archaeologists use to interpret the human past.
 The class will also explore archaeological evidence from both the Old and the New Worlds.
-(4 contact hours)
+(4 contact hrs)